CapFreddy/MoleculeBench/README.md

 This package supports **loading** and **splitting** datasets.

 ### Loading
-Load datasets or SMILES in datasets after three steps of pre-processing:
+Load datasets or SMILES in datasets after three steps of pre-processing.

 - Filter SMILES that contains asterisks (*), which causes size mismatch with pretrained embeddings
 - Filter unparsable SMILES